ArianeMora/SiRCle_web/README.md

 ### Results from the paper looks like:
 ![upload](images/results_test.png)

-Please provide feedback!
+### Please provide feedback

 Let me know if you would like to see the second part (i.e. the variational auto encoder incoperated into this!)
 Leave a feature request in the issues or send me an email at ariane.n.mora@gmail.com.

 ### Upload with data from the paper looks like: